Buddhist-style architecture at Vat Sensoukharam in Luang Prabang, Laos.

 Luang Prabang has 34 temples.

-It is hard not to notice the striking architectural design that might remind you of an enchanting story from yesteryear.
+It is hard not to notice striking architectural design that might remind you of an enchanting story from yesteryear.
 This is virtual time travel.

 A stunning rustic-roofed temple enclosed by white walls and surrounded by lushness under a wide-open blue sky.
 In the post: Infinite Earth Art: Temples of Luang Prabang.